-Note any & all spam callers WILL receive short shrift
+Take Note: any & all spam callers WILL receive short shrift

-Cutting length: A2 blades leave a shorter coat length than A6 blades.
+Cutting Length: A2 blades leave a shorter coat length than A6 blades.

-A7 clipper blades:These extra coarse blades are ideal for use on thick or somewhat dirty coats, thay are also knownas Dirty Cattle blades.
-They leave 3 mm of hair after clipping.
-A7 blades have fewer teeth on the comb than A6 blades, making them better for tough clipping conditions.
+A7 Clipper Blades: These even more coarse blades are particularly suited for use on thick or somewhat dirty coats, commonly referred to as “Dirty Cattle blades.”
+They also leave approximately 3 mm of hair after clipping.
+Notably, A7 blades have fewer teeth on the comb compared to A6 blades, making them more effective in handling tough clipping conditions.

 When we sharpen your A2 or A6 blades we remove the minimum material at every grind, giving you better blade life and less expense overall.